NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```

 ## Side Effects
-Side effects are any save data changes or display changes a beat results in.
+"Side effects" means any save data changes or display scene changes a beat results in.
 All of them are optional.
 You can apply side effects on all beat types.
-Display changes are stored on the option level for responses and branches.
+Scene changes are stored on the option level for responses and branches and the top level for other beat types.
 Choices do not allow for display side effects, but the default behavior on a choice beat DOES.
 Save data side effects are stored on the beat level.
 In other words, you cannot tie save data side effects to a specific branch, choice, or response.
-In scenarios where you want option-specific save data side effects, it is best to wait until the next beat plays to apply side effects.
+In scenarios where you want option-specific save data side effects, wait until the next beat plays to apply the save side effects.

 ### Save Data Side Effects
 ```typescript